vmsmith/vmsmith.github.io/content/architecture/251209-information-architecture.md

 Categories are stable, high-level conceptual buckets.
 Tags are cross-cutting descriptors used sparingly to enhance findability.

 My information architectures are always informed by the 1956 paper, "The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information," by George Miller.
 As the title implies, there are average limits to how much people can process.
-With that in mind, I've deliberately kept the number of categories to nine or fewer, and the same with the number of tags in each category.
+With that in mind, I've deliberately kept the number of categories to nine or fewer, and I will try to do the same with the number of tags in each category.

 Each post receives **one category** and a small number of meaningful tags.